Current portfolio

 Overview

-Joulz is a leading owner and provider of essential energy infrastructure equipment and services in the Netherlands.
+Joulz is a leading owner and provider of essential energy infrastructure equipment and services in the Netherlands, Belgium and Italy.
 Joulz serves approximately 21,000 industrial, commercial, and public sector clients with its solutions, that encompass realization, maintenance, management, and leasing of energy infrastructure equipment.

 Joulz’ service offering includes mid-voltage infrastructure (owning and leasing transformers, switchgear and cables under long-term contracts), storage (owning and leasing large scale battery storage systems under mid- to long-term contracts), solar (large-scale installations under operational lease or with government-subsidized PPAs), metering (owning and leasing 50,000 electricity and gas meters under mid-term contracts) and EV charging (AC and DC charge points in mid-term exploitation, rental or CPO contracts).
 Additionally, it provides integrated solutions to address energy transition challenges such as grid congestion.